open-mmlab/mmdetection3d/docs/en/advanced_guides/datasets/nuscenes_det.md

     - info\['images'\]\['CAM_XXX'\]\['timestamp'\]: Timestamp of the image.
     - info\['images'\]\['CAM_XXX'\]\['cam2ego'\]: The transformation matrix from this camera sensor to ego vehicle.
 (4x4 list)
     - info\['images'\]\['CAM_XXX'\]\['lidar2cam'\]: The transformation matrix from lidar sensor to this camera.
 (4x4 list)
   - info\['instances'\]: It is a list of dict.
 Each dict contains all annotation information of single instance.
+For the i-th instance:
     - info\['instances'\]\['bbox_3d'\]: List of 7 numbers representing the 3D bounding box of the instance, in (x, y, z, l, w, h, yaw) order.
     - info\['instances'\]\['bbox_label_3d'\]: A int indicate the label of instance and the -1 indicate ignore.
     - info\['instances'\]\['velocity'\]: Velocities of 3D bounding boxes (no vertical measurements due to inaccuracy), a list has shape (2.).